 Playtech’s Age of the Gods

-Playtech is another renowned software studio running a jackpot network that is impressive in sheer size, to say the least.
-Seasoned reel spinners probably remember the studio’s range of Marvel slots.
-These were a huge hit among online players and rightfully so, considering the massive progressive prizes they used to drop.
+Playtech is another renowned software studio, operating a jackpot network impressive in sheer size.
+Seasoned reel spinners probably remember the studio’s range of Marvel slots, which were a huge hit among online players, partly because of the massive progressive prizes they awarded.

-Playtech, unfortunately, had no other option but to pull out its superhero-themed creations from online casinos in March 2017.
-Disney purchased the Marvel franchise back in 2009 and refused to renew Playtech’s licensing agreement which expired in 2017.
+Unfortunately, Playtech had no option but to withdraw its superhero-themed creations from online casinos in March 2017.
+Disney purchased the Marvel franchise in 2009 and refused to renew Playtech’s licensing agreement after it expired in 2017.
 All was not lost for fans of the progressive network, though.

-The software studio simply replaced its Marvel games with the slots from the mythology-themed Age of the Gods series.
+The developer simply replaced its Marvel games with the mythology-themed Age of the Gods series.
 The new slots are equally impressive in terms of graphics and gameplay.
-At the moment of writing, the network comprises all of the following progressive releases:
+At the time of writing, the network comprises the following progressive releases:

 - Age of the Gods